Baylor Miraca Genetics Laboratories

 St. Louis Children’s Hospital in St. Louis, Missouri, United States, has the most active pediatric lung transplant program in the world.
 As of May 2013, a case study confirmed there are four patients with atypical presentations of ACDMPV currently living after each undergoing successful bilateral lung transplantation (BLT) (ages 4 months, 5 months, 9 months and 20 months of age at time of transplant).
 See Case Series Of Infants With Atypical Presentations Of Alveolar Capillary Dysplasia With Misalignment Of The Pulmonary Veins Who Underwent Bilateral Lung Transplantation.
 White, F., S. Sweet, R. M. Grady, A. Faro, P. Michelson, P. Eghtesady, U. Boston et al. (2013): In: Am J Respir Crit Care Med 187 (2013): A2251.
-In addition, in 2016, an ACDMPV patient in the UK and a second ACDMPV patient at Children’s Hospital of Philadelphia, Pennsylvania, USA each received a successful bilateral lung transplant at the ages of 5 months and 4 months, respectively.

 1) Dr. Pawel Stankiewicz is the lead supervising researcher in ACDMPV at Baylor College of Medicine in Houston and the first contact for questions about ACDMPV genetic testing.

 2) Dr. Przemyslaw Szafranski is a lead member of the ACDMPV research team at Baylor College of Medicine in Houston.

 3) Dr. Csaba Galambos at Children’s Hospital Colorado and University of Colorado Denver.